 - The Release Test Strategy and any test files for use in Participant Testing or to assist participants in testing their own systems

 Please note that not all of the above information will be published on the Release webpage from the outset; these pages are updated regularly during the lifetime of the Release.

-In addition, Release Circulars are issued to provide important information and to request document reviews, and articles are published in Newscast to remind you of any important events.
+In addition, Release Circulars are issued to provide important information and to request document reviews, and articles are published in our newsletter, Newscast, to remind you of any important events.